nhselect/step1-training/content/user-guide/learner/06-confirmation/requesting-proficiency-confirmation/index.md

 4. ​**Select the proficiencies** you would like to send to that Supervisor and select **Next**

-* Y﻿ou can send multiple proficiencies at once to the same Supervisor
+* You can send multiple proficiencies at once to the same Supervisor

 ![](/img/l_self-assess-proficiencies_6.png)